 Windows 11 brought a huge pack of updates, including performance boosting and interface changes.
-But as it often happens in software development, the vast majority of changes remain unspoken and unseen.
+But as often happens in software development, the vast majority of changes remain unspoken and unseen.
 This time, that happened with security updates in Windows 11.

 Security features in Windows 11

 In my overall review on Windows 11, I have mentioned the updated Microsoft Defender1.
 As it was said in that article, it became less vulnerable and much more power-efficient.
 However, those changes are not even a quarter of all things that happened with Defender in this update.

 Microsoft changed their system security paradigm to “Zero Trust”.
 Earlier, system security mechanisms were trying to secure the system from external malware, assuming that programs installed by users are not malicious.
 In Windows 11 (and in Windows 10 21H2 as well), Defender brings much harder heuristic and behavior analysis than ones that were used before.2

 Attack Surface Reduction

 New mechanisms in Microsoft Defender are generally aimed at corporate networks but can be implemented on the individual system.
 First notable element is Attack surface reduction3.
 That feature allows much more harsh control over the potentially dangerous elements.
 In that case, the Defender pays additional attention to the programs which try to connect to the undefined server and download something.
 Microsoft antivirus checks with extreme precision are programs, that were never used before in the certain corporate network, and obfuscated scripts.

 Those improvements are the retaliatory step from Microsoft, made to give the threats no chance at all.
 Instead of chasing the separate vulnerabilities4, they decided to prevent the launch of malicious code at its start.
 It will be effective but does not cancel the importance of vulnerability patching.